DataIntellectTech/TorQ/docs/Processes.md

     xmarketalert   "`comp`vars!(0b;(`quote))"                                                                               "`rdb1"        repeat 2020.03.20D09:00:00.000000000                               0D00:05:00.000000000 9
 ```

-**action** - the check functon that you would like to perform that is in
+**action** - the check function that you would like to perform that is in
 the directory `code/dqc`.

 **params** - the parameters that are used by the function.
 The Checker
 accepts **params** as a dictionary, with `comp` and `vars` being the two
 keys. `comp` should be assigned a boolean value - when it is `1b`,comparison
-is ON and the function is then used to compare two processes. when it is
+is ON and the function is then used to compare two processes.
+When it is
-`0b`, comparision is OFF and the function is only used in one process.
+`0b`, comparison is OFF and the function is only used in one process.
 The
 `var` key should have a value of all the variables that are used by the
-fucntion.
+function.
 Details of the variables used by checker functions can be found
 in `config/dqedetail.csv`.

 **proc** - The process(es) that you would want the check function to be used